kach/nearley/README.md

 Run `nearleyc --help` for more options.

+There is also a version of `nearleyc` for node runtimes, [nearley-make](https://github.com/nanalan/nearley-make).

 To use a generated grammar in a node runtime, install `nearley` as a module:

     npm install nearley